LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 ```
 <br>

-The results indicate that we can reject the null hypothesis as the p-value is less than $\alpha = 0.05$.
-We conclude that there is a significant difference in compliance scores before and after our intervention between Wave 1 and Wave 2.
+The results indicate that we can reject the null hypothesis as the p-value is less than $\alpha$ = 0.05.
+We conclude that there is a significant difference in compliance scores before and after our intervention, between Wave 1 and Wave 2.
 The mean difference, 95% of time when repeated samples are taken from the population, will be between 27.39 and 34.14 points.
 On average, compliance scores were 30.76 points higher than before the intervention.
 What is the magnitude of this difference?

 We, again, use Cohen's *d* to find out.
 As this is a paired t-test, we must conduct it slightly differently than when we did for the independent t-test.
-We specify the argument `paired= TRUE` and specify what ID it can use to match our participants in the pre- and post- groups; this is done with the `Subject()` array appended with the `|` operator:
+We specify the argument `paired= TRUE` and specify what ID it can use to match our participants in the pre- and post- groups (the variable `subject_id`); this is done with the `Subject()` array appended with the `|` operator:
 <br>